anhminh10a2hoa/anhminh10a2hoa/README.md

 ### :rocket: My services include:

-- Web development: working with React, HTML, CSS, and Bootstrap

-- Cloud computing: building back-end with NodeJs and Laravel then deploy to AWS or Heroku
+- Web development: create a eCommerce website or Map visualization website

 - Mobile Application: creating a mobile app with using React native